sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 # Step-Stay Stopped, RDS and Aurora!

-_Keep AWS databases stopped when not needed, with a Step Function_
+_Reliably keep AWS databases stopped when not needed, with a Step&nbsp;Function_

 ## Purpose

-This is a low-code, Step Function-based alternative to my Lambda-based tool for stopping RDS and Aurora databases that AWS has automatically started after the 7-day maximum stop period.
-Both use the same reliable process, free of [race conditions](https://github.com/sqlxpert/stay-stopped-aws-rds-aurora#perspective) that might leave databases running without warning.
+This is the low-code, Step&nbsp;Function-based alternative to my original Lambda-based tool for stopping RDS and Aurora databases that AWS has automatically started after the 7-day maximum stop period.
+Both use the same reliable process, free of
+[race conditions](https://github.com/sqlxpert/stay-stopped-aws-rds-aurora#perspective)
+that might leave databases running without warning.